thewtex/thesis/introduction/background_and_significance.rst

 calculate blood velocity in phase-contrast magnetic resonance angiography.
 Dephasing that occurs during a bipolar gradient is proportional to the displacements of the tissue.
-Early work studied the porcine aorta and found than when displacements estimated were compared to fiducial markers on the luminal wall, a strain of 10% would have a standard deviation of error of 3.6% [Draney2004]_.
+Early work studied the porcine aorta and found that when displacements estimated were compared to fiducial markers on the luminal wall, a strain of 10% would have a standard deviation of error of 3.6% [Draney2004]_.
 In a study of *ex-vivo* porcine aortas comparing a control group to renovascular hypertension group, it was found that the Young's Modulus-wall